Vyral/base-template/_posts/2019-01-24-the-latest-news-and-numbers-for-our-real-estate-market.md

 {% include pullquote.html %}

 As there are more listings coming on the market, that means more competition.
-Anyone who is looking to sell a home now has to consider what kind of price they’re going to get. **This is why it’s more necessary to set a compelling price for buyers.** Higher interest rates and home prices have reduced affordability, but haven’t made homes unaffordable by any means.
+Anyone who is looking to sell a home now has to consider what kind of price they’re going to get. **This is why it’s more necessary to set a compelling price for buyers.** Higher interest rates and home prices have reduced affordability, but they haven’t made homes unaffordable by any means.
 Homeowners should start by lowering their asking prices, according to the Chief Economist at CoreLogic.

 The home price expectation survey asks 100 experts and market analysts about what they think prices are going to do in 2019. **94% of them predicted appreciation, which is a very good sign.**